mau-p/LogicalWerewolves/docs/index.md

  - $$\pi (s_i)(w_j) = t$$ iff $$a_j \in W$$
  - $$\pi (s_i)(l_j) = t$$ iff $$a_j \in L$$
  - $$R = $$tbd

+## Implementation Details

+### Initialization
+Each agent has a set of beliefs that indicate how much an agent trusts another agent.
+These values are initizialized randomly with values -1, 0 or 1.
+This was done to induce small biases in the trust that agents have for each other.
+The trust for all villagers themselves was put at 1000000 so that they don't vote for themselves.
+Similarly, werewolves are initialized with a -1000000 reliability score about themselves but also about the other werewolves.
+This is because the werewolves know the other werewolves and generally do not vote against each other.

+### Night Phase
+The game starts with the night phase.
+In the night phase, the werewolves vote for the agent with the highest reliability score.
+Typically, the agent with the highest reliability score is the agent that votes for werewolves during the day so it is advantageous for the werewolves to eliminate that agent.
+If there is a tie in the werewolf vote, a random agent is chosen between the options with the most votes.
+During the night, the little girl is given a chance to peek and try to find who the werewolves are.
+Each night, the little girl is given a .2 probability of discovering a werewolf.
+If see discovers a werewolf, she sets the reliability score of that werewolf to -100000.

+At the end of the night, once the werewolves have killed a villager, a public announcement is made.
+This public announcement contains the role of the person that has just been killed.
+In the first round, nothing is done with this information.
+In the later rounds, the procedure is as follows: since additional information has been introduced in the game, the agents now update their beliefs.
+The agents now look at the votes from the day, and identify the agents that voted for the kill agent.
+The werewolves always kill a villager during the night, this means that the agents who voted for this agent to be killed are less trustworthy.
+Therefore, all agents substract 4 from their reliability score of the agents who voted for the villager.

+### Day Phase